rickmurdock/postgresql-database/README.md

 * details -- optional, holds a large amount of text
 * priority -- not optional, an integer.
 Default is 1.
 * created_at -- not optional.
 A date and time.
 * completed_at -- optional.
-A date a time.
+A date and time.

 In a file called `todo.sql`: